About Me

 The footpath back to the walled section of lane

-Before we returned to the car we did a turn of the green space at the back of Tesco Express but it was late morning by now and hot and Cwtch kept flopping down in the shade, so clearly time to make our way to the friend-formerly-known-as-'Er-Over-The-Road's patio and a nice cooling bowl of water.
+Before we returned to the car we completed a turn of the green space at the back of Tesco Express but it was late morning by now and hot, and Cwtch kept flopping down in the shade, so clearly time to make our way to the friend-formerly-known-as-'Er-Over-The-Road's patio and a nice cooling bowl of water.
 (Cup of tea in my case!)

 A lovely change of scene for a dog and her pet.